Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Experiments and Discussion

-\textbf{Application on NAS} \ \ We further show the practical and effective usage of our proposed data subsampling method on another domain, specifically on network architecture search (NAS).
-Our goal is to reduce the time spent for searching the architectures by searching on the subsampled dataset drawn from our framework, rather than on the full training dataset.
-We adopt one of the most computationally efficient and stabilized NAS method, PC-DARTS \citep{xu2019pc} as our baseline.
-Here, we used the equivalent searching hyper-parameters proposed in \citet{xu2019pc} \jhnips{(See SM for details)}.
+We further demonstrate the practicality and effectiveness of our proposed data subsampling method on another domain, namely, NAS.
+Our goal is to reduce the time spent searching the architectures by searching on the subsampled dataset drawn from our framework rather than on the full training dataset. \yjr{We demonstrated that the architecture search time is greatly reduced without accuracy degeneration.
+Notably, the data subset subsampled by our algorithm can be applied to any neural architecture search framework, including gradient-based and non-gradient-based search methods.
+We adopt one of the most computationally efficient and stabilized NAS methods, PC-DARTS~\cite{xu2019pc}, as our baseline.}

+For the searching process, we divided the subsampled (or entire) training dataset into two equal parts, with one for optimizing the network parameters and the other one for optimizing the architecture hyperparameters (i.e., $\alpha, \beta$ in \cite{xu2019pc}).
+Additionally, we adopted the warm-up strategy during the search process, where only network parameters are optimized.
+We freeze the hyperparameters $\alpha, \beta$ for the first 15 epochs as in \cite{xu2019pc}.
+We applied the warm-up strategy for the first five epochs for the baseline method (i.e., searching on the entire dataset) where the number of total searching epochs was 10 (i.e., the left-most point for the Baseline in Figure \ref{fig:cifar100_nas} of the manuscript).
+We used Tesla V100 GPU to perform the search.

-\jh{In Figure~\ref{fig:cifar100_nas}, we plotted the performance of neural networks searched on the entire CIFAR-100 dataset (baseline) by adjusting the searching epochs, while adjusting the subsampling ratio $t$ for searching on the randomly subsampled dataset and our subsampled dataset drawn by high CV measure.} The result shows the outstanding efficiency of our subsampling framework in terms of search time and accuracy.
-Especially, ours (searching on high CV subsampled dataset) achieves comparable accuracy with 7.7$\times$ reduced search time compared to other baselines.
-Furthermore, ours consistently outperforms random subsampling given the equivalent number of data samples for searching.
+For the evaluation involving training the searched network from scratch, we used the equivalent training hyperparameters as in \cite{xu2019pc}.
+The performance of the neural networks searched on the entire CIFAR-100 dataset (baseline) is plotted in Figure ~\ref{fig:cifar100_nas}.
+We plotted the performance of neural networks searched on the entire CIFAR-100 dataset (baseline) by adjusting the searching epochs while adjusting the subsampling ratio $t$ for searching on the randomly subsampled dataset and our subsampled dataset drawn by high CV measure.
+The searching epochs were adjusted while adjusting the subsampling ratio $t$ for searching on the randomly subsampled dataset and our subsampled dataset drawn using a high CV measure.
+The results demonstrate the outstanding efficiency of our subsampling framework in terms of search time and accuracy.
+Specifically, it (searching on the high-CV subsampled dataset) achieved comparable accuracy with a 7.7-fold reduction in search time compared to other baselines.
+Furthermore, it consistently outperformed random subsampling given an equivalent number of data samples for searching.